Abzom33/Docker-learning/README.md

 <img width="487" height="208" alt="image" src="https://github.com/user-attachments/assets/b972b2d0-7778-4634-a9d6-c99318157f88" />

-- This is because the web contianer is unable to find the python redis package , this is beacuse the package sits outside the container.
+- This is because the web contianer is unable to find the python redis package , this is because the package sits outside the container.

 This was because I used a multi-stage docker-compose.yml in which I did not use the correct dir where the pip packages live: `/usr/local/lib/python3.12/site-packages`.
 My `COPY --from=build /app /app` line only copied the `/app` directory from the build stage, not the installed packages themselves. pip installs into that site-packages path, which lives outside `/app`, so none of it made it into the final image.
 For simplicity I removed the multi-stage build since it is not necessary for this challenge.